-Find the Index of Table in a Document
+Find the Index of a Table in a Document

-The code example given below demonstrates how to retrieve the index of a table in the document.
+The following code example shows how to retrieve the index of a table in a document:

 Find the Index of a Row in a Table

-The code example given below demonstrates how to retrieve the index of a row in a table.
+The following code example shows how to retrieve the index of a row in a table:

 Find the Index of a Cell in a Row

-The code example given below demonstrates how to retrieve the index of a cell in a row.
+The following code example shows how to retrieve the index of a cell in a row:

 Work with Columns